na-na-hi/renget/archive/lcbguide.md

 Taking the following scenario as an example:

 ![Clashes](https://files.catbox.moe/db9hfp.png)
 In a clash, the Offense Level of both sides are compared.
 The side with the higher Offense Level gains +1 Clash Power for every 3 points of difference between Offense Levels.
 In this instance, For Justice!
 (3 coins) will clash against Plunge In (3 coins).
 Don Quixote's Offense Level is 5 points higher than the enemies, so she has +1 clash value.
 This means she gets +1 to her minimum and maximum clash value, turning her 3/12 skill into a 4/13 skill.
 With this in mind, Don's base coin power on this skill is 4.
-For each heads coin that lands on her skill, she will receive +3 clash value, meaning her maximum coin value is 13.
+For each heads coin that lands on her skill, she will receive +3 clash value, meaning her maximum coin value is 13 (The maximum value is boosted by 1 in this clash).
 Favored is the probability of winning the clash.
 The probability shown also takes Sanity and some status effects into account.

 The Defense Level is matched against the attacker's Offense Level.
 When a character is on the receiving end of an attack, their Defense Level is taken into account, and applies a percentage modifier to how much damage the attack deals.
 The damage dealt by an attack is increased by 3% when the differential between the attacker's Offense Level and the defender's Defense Level is 1, and by 28% when the differential is 10.
 As the differential increases, returns diminish.
 When the Defense Level is higher than the Offense Level, the modifier is applied as a negative instead, reducing the damage dealt.

 If your clash values are suddenly extremely high, that's because that skill is an unopposed attack and the minimum/maximum damage is being shown instead.
 You can't view the damage in a clash without calculating it manually or switching the clashes and hoping that it displays.
 Damage is also boosted by the clash count.

 **3. Resonance**
 This is Resonance (Res).
 Resonance is achieved when you use two or more skills of the same Sin in the same turn.
-More resonance means more damage, and Resonance is required for some passives to work.
+More Resonance means more damage, and Resonance is required for some passives to work.
 ![Resonance](https://files.catbox.moe/pkg0a2.png)

 This is Absolute Resonance (Abs. or Abs.
 Res).
 Absolute Resonance is achieved when you use three or more skills of the same Sin not only in the same turn but together in an unbroken chain.
-It increases damage further and is not necessary for passives to work.
+It increases damage further and is usually not necessary for passives to work.
 It also increases Offense Level for the affected skills.
 ![Absolute Resonance](https://files.catbox.moe/a7i0a8.png)

 **4. Sanity**
 Every character, except for Abnormalities, has Sanity (SP).
 Sanity starts at 0 and maxes out at +45 with a minimum of -45.
+At maximum Sanity you have a 95% chance of hitting heads, and vice-versa.
 In Dungeons, your Sanity level will carry over to the next fight.
 Positive Sanity will make coins land heads more often, and negative Sanity will make coins land tails more often.
 If a Sinner hits -45 sanity at any point and they also have a Corrodible E.G.O equipped, they will go out of control and potentially attack allies with the Corroded E.G.O.
 Using an Awakening E.G.O at low Sanity will also have a chance to Corrode, depending on how low your Sanity is.

 Sanity increases after winning a clash based on the clash count, defeating an enemy whose level was higher than the unit's, and after an ally defeats an enemy whose level was higher than the unit's.
 Passives and skill effects can also increase Sanity.
 Sanity decreases when the level of the defeated ally is higher than the unit's and decreases based on the level difference.
 E.G.O also cost Sanity.